• About

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

-Heading to Crete last April served as a refreshing escape from the gloomy weather in Zürich.
-Seeking both sun and a new cultural experience, my husband and I found ourselves in a place that felt like a true haven.
-Switzerland, with its reserved nature, has made feeling at home a bit challenging, and we’ve struggle with the culture and the weather.
-A trip to Crete was fueled not just by wanderlust but a genuine desire for a change in the cultural landscape.
-The anticipation of warmth, good food, and friendly encounters we exactly what we were seeking.
+We visited Crete last April as a much needed, and refreshing, escape from the gloomy weather in Zürich.
+We chose Crete because of the rich history and were desperately seeking a bit of culture.
+Switzerland, with its reserved nature and very little culture, has made feeling at home a bit challenging, and we’ve really struggle with the lack of diversity and the weather.
+The anticipation of warmth, good food, and friendly encounters were exactly what we were seeking.

 Table of Contents

 A direct flight from Zürich to Heraklion via Edelweiss took us only 2 hours and 50 minutes.
 Heraklion is quite a small airport, so once you arrive you can walk directly to the rental car counter.
-We like to rent with Sixt in Europe because the cars are always new, customer service is a breeze, and they have great electric vehicles to rent.
+We like to rent with Sixt in Europe because the cars are always new, customer service is a breeze, and they have great electric vehicles to rent!
+(We did not rent an electric car for this trip though, but we normally always do).
 Having a car in Crete is a necessity, as public transportation really isn’t built out, and taxis can be a bit of a hassle.

 We chose to stay just outside the city center at an Airbnb in Heraklion which I loved for an easy return to the airport on our last day.
 You can also stay in Rethymno or at the beautiful Isla Brown Resort in Chania.